rougier/blog/README.md

   [![](https://img.shields.io/badge/-HACK-9999ff?style=flat-square)](https://github.com/rougier/blog/labels/HACK)
   [![](https://img.shields.io/github/issues/detail/comments/rougier/blog/1?style=social)](https://github.com/rougier/blog/issues/1)

   > I’m too lazy to setup a real blog and this is the reason why I'm using Github README as a simple blog system.
-Nothing is automatized but the manual workload is not too high.
+Nothing is automatized but the manual workload is not too high either.
+Comments are made through issues and tags are issue labels.